kiall/android-tvheadend/README.rst

 Outstanding TODOs (not complete in any way, shape or form)
 ----------------------------------------------------------
+* Switch to HTSP protocol over JSON
+* Detect removal of account, remove channels etc when detected
 * Support for choosing the stream profile to use
 * Support for choosing the audio track